What are the Strategic Advantages of Outsourcing Order Fulfillment?

 So although it may be realistic for some operations to continue to manage their own fulfillment, for many others any kind of scale brings with it the need to outsource it to a third party.

 The control that comes with understanding your own fulfillment process inside out is undoubtedly appealing.
 But the many advantages of outsourcing order fulfillment may prove a better fit for organizations seeking quicker, leaner expansion.

 These are some of the strategic advantages and compelling reasons for outsourcing order fulfillment:

-- Burden of operational expense lies with the third party provider, not your business.
+- The burden of operational expense lies with the third-party provider, not your business.

 - Maintain a focus on providing and improving your core product or service, instead of being distracted by time-consuming tasks that lie outside of your core competencies.

 - Expert advice on tap immediately, without the learning curve that comes with going solo.

 - Established supply chain solutions in place when sudden growth hits, with the option to expand or contract your operation as demand dictates.

 - Ability to set required service level agreements and hold your provider to these levels, including the responsibility for reporting performance.

 - Custom order picking and tracking solutions that can be quickly adjusted without additional investment in software and those who manage it.